 The Community Climate Solutions Team (CCST) began actively operating in January 2020.
-We hold monthly meetings to which our 110 members are invited in order to learn about the work of our various Community Working Groups and plan new initiatives.
-Our Community Working Groups already are achieving some of their goals.
+We hold monthly meetings to which our 100+ members are invited, where they can learn about the work of our various Community Working Groups and help plan new initiatives.
+Learn more about how our Community Working Groups are achieving their goals below!

-By February, we completed our first project — helping the city pass its tougher stormwater ordinance.
-Now, our 41 members (who include high school and college students and young professionals, as well as many older citizens) are organized into project groups that support the city’s Plan Commission, Transportation Commission, building efficiency efforts, and efforts to streamline the solar permitting process.
+We organize our members (including high school and college students, young professionals, parents, and many older citizens) into project groups that build relationships with our city’s alders and broadcast information and stories about recent projects.
 Prior to taking action, each of these groups seeks advice from key climate leaders in the community on how to proceed strategically.

 We are always encouraging our members to take on new projects and volunteer their time on existing ones.
 If you are a Madison resident who wants to help with these projects, please complete the CCST interest form here.